 The importance of colour in the workplace goes beyond improving aesthetics and productivity.
-Given the psychological influence of colour on human emotion, the right hues and tones can also be a powerful tool that connects people to your organisation’s brand and associated brand values.
+Given the psychological influence of colour on human emotion, the right hues and tones can also be powerful tool that connects people to your organization's brand and associated brand values.

 The workplace functions as a strategic branding tool that represents that brand and the company's values.
 This involves the tactical placement of the company's logo and selected brand colours throughout the office space, with colour as a main driving force.

 For example, the reception area is where organizations need to strike a lasting first impression on clients and employees alike.
 Through the strategic incorporation of specific colours in that space, organisations can ensure that their brand is instantly recognisable and viewed positively.